AdguardTeam/AGLint/README.md

 ## License

-AGLint is licensed under the GNU General Public License v3.0.
+AGLint is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## References